 Moving to Work (MTW) activities apply to most participants in both the Housing Choice Voucher and Project-Based Voucher program including Mainstream, Near Elderly Disabled, and Family Unification Program.
-MTW activities currently do not apply to the Veteran Affairs Supportive Housing (VASH) program, the Emergency Housing Voucher (EHV) program, and the Stability Voucher Program.
-MTW activities do not apply to the Moderate Rehabilitation (SRO) Program and Shelter Plus Care.
+The AHA has been approved by HUD to apply certain flexibilities under MTW activities to the Veteran Affairs Supportive Housing (VASH) program, the Emergency Housing Voucher (EHV) program, and the Stability Voucher (SV) Program.
+MTW flexibilities under approved MTW activities that the AHA would like to extend to the Veteran Affairs Supportive Housing (VASH) program, the Emergency Housing Voucher (EHV) program, and the Stability Voucher (SV) Program must be requested and approved by HUD individually for each MTW activity.
+The table below specifies which MTW activities apply to which programs and participants.